NostraPredator-dev/Weather-App/README.md

+# Weather App

-An Android Application that shows a given City's weather and temperature.
+An Android Application that shows a given City's weather and temperature as per the user.